f03n1x/f03n1x.github.io/projects.md

 # Projects

-### Unannounced Project Phase Matrix [Unity3d]

-I'm currently working with a group of friends on a non-vr game.
-I've been given the role of lead developer and have handled majority of the game play features.
-The little detail I can give so far is that the game is a multiplayer rogue-like action rpg.
-The player's has a unique action system in which they can define their attacks and are able to combo into said attacks.
-The player's stats are from the equipment they have and the attacks they have selected.

-I've been working on this game in my spare time, whenever I can, it gives me motivation to learn new skills.
-I've so far ventured into learning about setting up UI in a concise way, along with general UI things I've never experimented before such as drag and drop inventory slots.
-I've also learnt to use Photon's new Fusion system for multiplayer.

 ### This website!

 I decided that I wanted to learn how to put together a very basic website to show off the work I've done over the years, So I did just that!
 I'm using Jekyll which let me pick a premade template, from that I shuffled around a couple things and eventually we have this website!
 I learnt quite a bit about how websites work from this little experimentm, and hopefully it will be useful in the future.